-Banana Oatmeal Muffins are an easy muffin recipe that is made with 4 wholesome ingredients.
-This recipe makes 12 muffins & uses no sweeteners or flour!
-Perfect snack or breakfast muffin.
+Banana Oatmeal Cups are an easy muffin-like recipe that is made with 4 wholesome ingredients.
+This recipe makes 12 cups & uses no sweeteners or flour!
+Perfect snack or breakfast option for a dense, naturally sweet oatmeal cup.

 With the back to school season in full swing, I wanted to share this recipe that I actually created myself 8 years ago when my middle child had to live a gluten free lifestyle.